-All regular way purchases or sales of financial assets that require delivery of assets within a time frame established by regulation or convention in the market place (regular way trades) are recognised on the trade date, i.e., the date that the Group commits to purchase or sell the asset.
+All regular way purchases or sales of financial assets that require delivery of assets within a time frame established by regulation or convention in the marketplace (regular way trades) are recognised on the trade date, i.e., the date that the Group commits to purchase or sell the asset.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS (continued) 31 December 2022 d.
-Property and equipment i Initial recognition and measurement
+d.
+Property and equipment

+i) Initial recognition and measurement